This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Here are some online directories to help you find flea market opportunities in your region:
+Here are some flea market directories to help you find flea market opportunities in your area:

 My all-time favorite flea market is the First Monday Trade Days in Canton TX.
 On the first weekend of every month (year round), you can find an endless variety of bargains available all in one place.
 The entire town gets into the spirit!

-Take this video tour of the Canton Flea Market and you’ll understand why they say everything’s bigger in Texas:
+Take a video tour of the 3 best Texas flea markets (the Canton Texas Flea Market is #1 on this list) and you can see that these vendors clearly know what sells best at flea markets!
+See why they say everything’s bigger in Texas:

 If there aren’t any organized flea markets in your area, you still have some options.